Term bond definition

 Advantages of Term Bonds

-Investors like term bonds, since they allow investors to lock in an interest rate for a long period of time.
+Investors like term bonds, since they allow investors to lock in an interest rate for an extended period of time.

 Disadvantages of Term Bonds

+• Liquidity problems.
 The payback of a large group of term bonds at the same time can present a liquidity challenge for the issuer, which may deal with the situation by rolling over the debt into a new bond issuance.
-This can be a problem when market interest rates have risen, so that the interest cost of the replacement debt is higher than the interest cost of the original term bonds.

 Related AccountingTools Courses